garrentmh/100-days-of-code/log.md

 Today's Progress:just learnt .reduce(), ternery operator, arrow function and setTimeOut() method

 Thoughts: Finally completed another small part for JS.
 Still a little more to go before conquering it.
 Though I believe the more i use it the more I am familiar with it.

+***Day 24 February 27 2023***

+Today's Progress: Client/Servers, Request/Response, JSON, fetch/.then, request(methods, headers, body, URL), REST API Design, Async JS

+Thoughts: Realized there're so many API that we can tap along and more importantly how I can start looking for API to enhance my next projects.
+A lot of fear in learning and not sure how it would work but definitely some excitement on how potential it may become.